Andeweg01/tradTracker/README.md

 ## UX
-The goal of the site is to provide a quick overview of all the locations where sessions are played regularly and a quick filter on specific days of the week.
+The goal of the site is to provide a quick overview of all the locations where sessions are played regularly and a quick and simple filter on specific days of the week.
 Initially the map loads with all the available markers (pubs); a no-click-result.
-Colours are chosen to be linked to Ireland (green) but not the deep, dark green you might think of when looking for pubs.
+Colours are chosen to be linked to Ireland (green) but not the deep, dark green you might think of when thinking of pubs.
 This is to try and avoid a cliche, dark atmosphere.
-Even though these dark colours are associated with a night in the pub, the site has to be inviting, modern looking but most of all practical.
+Even though these dark colours are associated with a night in the pub, the site has to be inviting, modern looking (Ireland is a modern society) but most of all practical.
 This light, but still traditional colour green works well as family and friends confirmed.
 Only a short description of what the site is about and how it works should be enough for a very quick result for the user.

+Navigation is kept as a hamburger.
+Every user on the internet is well used to this symbol and will click it when looking for more information.

 The logo is my own design.
 For music enthousiast very clearly a pick for stringed instruments but at the same time a location pin as used in Google Maps.
 The descriptive and decorative text 'Find your session now' is placed in the font that Fender uses for it's brand.